 - ¼ cup rice vinegar

 - 1 tablespoon cornstarch

 - Cut chicken breasts into bite sized pieces.
-In a medium-sized mixing bowl, whisk together egg whites and cornstarch.
+In a medium-sized mixing bowl, whisk together egg whites, cornstarch, salt and white pepper.
 Submerge chicken breast pieces in mixture and set aside.

 - In a small saucepan, stir together orange juice, orange zest, rice vinegar, soy sauce, brown sugar, ginger, and red pepper flakes.
 Bring to a simmer.